 The stakes are high; the consequences of being wrong, dicey.
 A compliance officer’s assessment of credibility impacts the livelihood of the persons involved—as well as the company itself.
 If that compliance officer miscalculates the situation and/or believes the wrong party, their company could end up with a lawsuit for wrongful termination on its hands or a pervasive culture of distrust in the organization.

-Michael W. Johnson, former U.S. Department of Justice attorney and CEO of Clear Law Institute, offered a “Science of Workplace Investigations” seminar on Tuesday, in partnership with Compliance Week, that delved into best practices for investigations.
+Michael W. Johnson, former U.S. Department of Justice attorney and CEO of Clear Law Institute, offers a “Science of Workplace Investigations” seminar, in partnership with Compliance Week, that delves into best practices for investigations.
 Johnson’s training is based on research studies suggesting conventional methods of detecting deception are wrong, and that cognitive methods of determining a person’s truthfulness are much more effective.
 What’s more, employing Johnson’s scientifically validated methods of interviewing, assessing credibility, following relevant legal requirements, and writing concise investigative reports could protect your company from liability if the courts get involved.